The Paris Street Photography Workshop

-Experience the “moveable feast” of Paris during fall, with the glorious light and weather of this season, and participate in a photography workshop led by Peter Turnley, one of the most prominent photographers of Paris life of his generation.
+Experience the “moveable feast” of Paris during early September, with the glorious light and weather of this season, and participate in a street photography workshop led by Peter Turnley, one of the most acclaimed street photographers of Paris life of his generation.
 Peter Turnley’s Paris Workshops offer a unique opportunity to take a week in one's life to see and photograph the life of one of the world's beautiful cities.
 It is a fantastic opportunity to grow as a visual storyteller and to offer oneself the gift of a wonderful week in Paris.

 This one-week digital workshop is for students of all photographic experience levels interested in exploring the rich humanistic traditions of street photography in Paris and an opportunity to create a strong portfolio of Paris images.
 Turnley, who has lived in and photographed Paris for the past 40 years, worked early in his career as the assistant to the famous French photographer Robert Doisneau.
-His latest book, French Kiss – A Love Letter to Paris, is a wonderful contemporary portrait of daily life in the world's most beautiful city.
-For More information on French Kiss, see the New York Times' "Lens" blog's
+His latest book, French Kiss – A Love Letter to Paris, is a wonderful contemporary portrait of daily life.
+To see a portfolio of Peter Turnley’s Paris photographs, please see the video: French Kiss - A Love Letter to Paris.

-"The Streets of Paris" deals with the humanistic traditions of street photography.
 Students will be expected to think not only in terms of single images in a fine art sense, but will be highly encouraged to think of the notion of telling a story with a group of pictures.
 Students will be encouraged to photograph the life of Paris and accept the challenge of photographing people, as well as the environment and visual landscape of the city.
 Peter will help the students with this process and offer tips for overcoming any hesitations or timidity.
-Students will create a photo-story with 15 photographs on a theme of their choice about Paris or the life of the city.
-Peter will work with students in the choice of their theme, which can be very broad, such as “My Impressions of Paris”, or very narrow, such as “The Life of the Seine River”.
-It is not important that students know in advance what their theme will be, but they will be expected to accept the challenge of choosing a theme early in the workshop and sticking to it in order to create an interesting and coherent photo-essay.
-At the outset, students will choose whether they will shoot their story in black and white or in color.
-They will be expected to stick with their choices once they have been made.

 Peter will discuss technique, intent, composition and the creative use of the camera and lens.
 He will review and critique your portfolio and works-in-process, discuss careers, getting published and give you an idea of where you are and what to do next to become better.
-This workshop is for experienced photographers and photography students who want to explore Paris while working with and learning from one of today's masters of photojournalism.
+This workshop is for photographers of all levels of experience who want to explore Paris while working with and learning from one of today's masters of photojournalism and street photography.
 This is an opportunity to be inspired by the street and nightlife of Paris and to produce a new body of images.
 Students will explore the rich tradition of the "decisive moment" and be encouraged to contemplate the themes of humor, sensuality, light, elegance, art and joie de vivre of the Paris landscape.
 This seven-day workshop should be one of the richest experiences of a lifetime for all participants.
-There are lectures and presentations by Peter and several of the most prominent members of the international photographic community.

 Each day the workshop group meets for three hour inside-sessions in a very charming roof top apartment with elevator and balcony with view of Paris (Peter's apartment.)
 This workshop meeting place is located on the rue des Guillemites, Paris 75004, in the very heart of Le Marais, one of Paris' most charming centrally located neighborhoods.